ccj5351/studynotes/auto-encoding/What-are-Diffusion-Models.md

 >  - See the original blog at https://lilianweng.github.io/posts/2021-07-11-diffusion-models/, written by Lilian Weng, on July 11, 2021.
 >  - See other blogs written by Lilian Weng about three types of generative models, including [GAN](https://lilianweng.github.io/posts/2017-08-20-gan/),  [VAE](https://lilianweng.github.io/posts/2018-08-12-vae/), and  [Flow-based](https://lilianweng.github.io/posts/2018-10-13-flow-models/)  models.
->  - A few annotation (especially for the equations) and study notes added by me on June 15, 2024.
+>  - A few annotations (especially for the equations) and study notes were added by me on June 15, 2024.

 ---